The Royal Nonesuch Farm

 • About

-Thirteen years ago, our family purchased a tiny piece of property high up in the Santa Lucia range in the historic, rugged, and almost forgotten York Mountain AVA.
+In the summer of 2011, our family purchased a tiny piece of property high up in the Santa Lucia range in the historic, rugged, and almost forgotten York Mountain AVA.
 After planting our first vines in 2013 – own-rooted, bushvine Grenache – we started to discover the uniqueness of this incredible site.
-1800 feet above the Pacific Ocean between the towns of Cambria and Templeton, our little vineyard boasts an incredibly diverse set of soil profiles, including: rocky limestone, clay, and sand.
+1800 feet above the Pacific ocean our little vineyard boasts an incredibly diverse set of soil profiles, including rocky limestone, clay, and sand.
 Rainfall is almost 4-times that of the nearby town of Paso Robles, allowing us to dry farm many of our young vines.

-We only make one wine – a blend of everything that we grow – our way of allowing the vineyard to speak louder than the winemaking.
-We don’t make very much wine (just 678 cases last year), and never will, but what we do make is unique, powerful, and elegant.
+Today we have 7.5 acres planted to a mix of Grenache, Graciano, Syrah and Clairette Blanche.
+We only make a small selection of wines — each made with the intention of allowing the vineyard to speak louder than the winemaking.
+We don’t make very much wine, and never will, but what we do make is unique, powerful and elegant.

 We call our vineyard The Royal Nonesuch Farm, a reference to the great “tragedy” of Huckleberry Finn and a constant reminder to never take ourselves too seriously.